will-cotton4/will-cotton4.github.io/aboutme.md

 subtitle: A brief overview
 ---

 I'm a student in Lambda School's DS3 cohort.
+Also a graduate of UT Dallas (B.S., Mathematics, 2015, *cum laude*).

 Some of my research interests include:

 - Artificial Intelligence
 - Bioinformatics